sadams2013/hiMoon/README.md

 - Pharmacogenomics platforms are diverse (e.g. array, WES, WGS) and each platform is variable.
 - Applications have different needs that require tuning of software tools.
 - Efforts by existing authorities (CPIC, PharmVar, PharmGKB) to standardize definitions are sporadically implemented.
-- An existing open source solution for pharmacogenomics haplotyping and structural variation determination does not exist.
+- An existing open source (with open license) solution for pharmacogenomics haplotyping and structural variation determination does not exist.
-    - Note: PharmCAT relies on Astrolabe. which is closed source and not available without cost to non-academic entities.

 ## Description